secrettoad/divina/docs_src/index.rst

 **Experiment Persistence**

-Experiment artifacts are persisted either locally or to S3 depending on the use of the `--local` flag when running the experiment command and will produce a local output structure as shown below.
+Experiment artifacts are persisted either locally or to S3 depending on the use of the `--aws` flag as structured below.

     experiment path
       |- models